-- > ISCC shall publish the extension of the Red Card on the ISCC website - > The CB is not permitted to issue certificates to new clients for additional 12 months (i.e. System Users that were not clients of the CB prior to the date the Red Card was issued), and the CB is not permitted to issue certificates to existing clients for a period of 6 months (i.e. System Users that were clients of the CB prior to the date of the Red Card)
+- > The duration of the Red Card is extended by 12 months - > ISCC shall inform the accreditation body or respective national authority that has accredited or recognised the CB and is responsible for monitoring the CB of the extension of the Red Card and the circumstances that led to the extension - > ISCC shall publish the extension of the Red Card on the ISCC website - > The CB is not permitted to issue certificates to new clients for additional 12 months (i.e. System Users that were not clients of the CB prior to the date the Red Card was issued), and the CB is not permitted to issue certificates to existing clients for a period of 6 months (i.e. System Users that were clients of the CB prior to the date of the Red Card)